-If you attended our annual Altitude conference, or have been following the post-conference coverage, there are probably two things you’ve heard a lot about: SaaSOps and Integration Center.
+If you attended our annual Altitude conference, or have been following the post-conference coverage, there are probably two things you’ve heard a lot about: SaaSOps and Integration Center in our SaaSOps platform.
 Our Chief Product Officer Jim Brennan and Product Manager Richard Floyd hosted a webinar to show you around the brand new Integration Center, define SaaSOps and its role in the modern workplace, and begin your initiation into the BetterCloud community.

 Check out the recap below for the highlights, or click here to watch a recording of the webinar.

 SaaSOps: Defining a new practice

 While you may not have heard of “SaaSOps” yet, it’s a concept that you’re probably already familiar with if you’re a modern IT professional.
 SaaSOps refers to how SaaS applications are managed and secured through centralized and automated operations (Ops), resulting in reduced friction, improved collaboration, and better employee experience.

 When SaaS first entered the workplace, managing and securing the small handful of SaaS apps that a company used was a reasonable task.
 However, the proliferation of SaaS means companies now use 163 SaaS apps on average, which makes managing and securing SaaS apps a goliath task for IT teams.